Rotation and Time, Part 4 – Afterthoughts

 I want to comment on a few loose ends I left.
 Speculating about these in the body of the first three parts would have interrupted the flow too much, and these comments are much less developed, so here goes.

-3. General Relativity – Our spacetime is essentially flat.
+2. General Relativity – Our spacetime is essentially flat.
 Since the curvature I propose is in an extrinsic dimension which exists for us as the tiny thickness of an expanding 3d surface, flatness is allowed, possibly even expected.
-The extrinsic curvature in a fourth spacial dimension wouldn’t necessarily affect the intrinsic localized spacetime curvature which we observe as gravity.
+The slight extrinsic curvature in a fourth spacial dimension wouldn’t affect the intrinsic localized spacetime curvature which we observe as gravity.
 As our 3d surface moves out further from the 4d origin, our universe would appear to expand as it does, every point moving away from every other point with masses weakly constrained by gravity.
 It seems to me that the rate of this expansion would increase with distance like the action of the cosmological constant.

 Hugh Moffatt